BadMonkeysTeam/Dynanimator/README.md

 Please note that this package has dependencies - currently, during installation it will also install the [Clockwork](https://github.com/CAAD-RWTH/ClockworkForDynamo) package.
 There may be more dependencies in the future.

 ##Collaborate
 If you want to animate other parts of a Revit model using Dynamo, please contact us - either by [creating a feature request](https://github.com/BadMonkeysInc/Dynanimator/issues) or (better yet) by [forking this repository](https://help.github.com/articles/fork-a-repo/) and adding your code via [pull request](https://help.github.com/articles/using-pull-requests/).
-Best start buy reading our [guide on how to build your own Dynanimator nodes](https://github.com/BadMonkeysInc/Dynanimator/wiki/How-To-Make-a-New-Dynanimator-Node).
+Best start by reading our [guide on how to build your own Dynanimator nodes](https://github.com/BadMonkeysInc/Dynanimator/wiki/How-To-Make-a-New-Dynanimator-Node).

 ##Team
 ###Original Project Team